keenlycode/gnomicon/docs-src/index.html.md

 ## Note
 ---

-Since most web browser will block external file access, `icon.svg` should be served on **http://** or **https://**
+Since most web browsers will block external file access, `icon.svg` should be served on **http://** or **https://**

 For unsupport web browser,
 <a href="https://github.com/jonathantneal/svg4everybody">svg4everybody</a>
 is recommended.

-## Optimization
+## Optimization options
 ---

-1. Use can remove unused icons in `src/icon/` and run cmd `python build.py` to build `dist/icon.svg` which contain only icons you need.
+1. Unused icons can be removed from `src/icon/` and run cmd `python build.py` to build `dist/icon.svg`.
-2. You can go to [icomoon.com](https://icomoon.com) and upload svg icon in `dist/svg` to generated `symbol-defs.svg` which contains only icons you need.
+2. Icons in `gnomicon/dist/svg/*.svg` can be uploaded to [icomoon.com](https://icomoon.com) to generated `symbol-defs.svg`.

 <div style="display: block; margin-bottom: 3rem;"></div>